KarmaBlackshaw/knex-meta/docs/utility/metaUpdate.md

 <!-- This content is auto generated /scripts/writeUtilityDocs.ts  -->
 # metaUpdate

+A powerful function that allows you to easily update multiple fields using an object payload or multiple data updates.
+You can specify the fields you want to update and their corresponding table columns, and even add an else condition for when a specific key is not found.
+It also supports updating multiple keys at once for more complex updates.

 --------

 ### Demo
 ## Update with an object payload
 ::: code-group